nwsimonrb/Blog/_posts/2023-01-28-streaming-dashboard-tutorial.md

 ##### 2) Create Kafka infrastructure (Scenario)
 The setup guide should have already prompted us to enter Confluent Cloud via automated login.
 In the [tutorial video](https://www.youtube.com/watch?v=qpa-7RvLqb8) we start the following tasks from the Azure Platform to ensure repeatability:
-- Navigate to Confluent Cloud
+- Navigate to Confluent Cloud.
-- Create an environment and subsequently a cluster on a basic plan.
+- Create an **environment** and subsequently a **cluster** on a basic plan.
-- Create a topic for the messages we want to handle.
-Our scenario is focused around product data so we name it ...
+- Create a **topic** for the messages we want to handle.
+Our scenario is focused on product data so we name it "products".
+- Go to the connector marketplace and select the **Datagen connector**.
+It will simulate incoming data from a producer.
+Choose the Product data template and schemaless JSON format so that we get suitable and simple messages delivered to our topic.
+Create the Datagen connector.
+- Navigate back into our topic and select an offset like 0 to view incoming messages.
+You can click on a single message to view its contents.
+On the front page of the topic, we can see the current write and read throughput.
+For now, we see no read activity, let's change that.

 ##### 3) Power BI Service setup
+Before we can set up an endpoint to receive data from Confluent Cloud - which is not a functionality of Power BI Desktop - we need to create a Power BI Service account.
+You find the free tier offering [here](https://powerbi.microsoft.com/en-us/getting-started-with-power-bi/).
+It lasts for 60 days and includes the basic features which are more than sufficient.<br />
+After selecting "try Power BI for free" we are prompted to enter an email address.
+If you have an existing student or workplace account for Microsoft/Office365 you can use it and that will usually require no additional setup.
+The other option is to sign up with a private email that is not linked to a standard provider like Outlook, Gmail, or iCloud.
+This way you can get past the barrier for personal addresses.
+Emails linked to private domains (ex. john@johnssurename.com) can be created for a monthly fee at providers like Google (Google Workspace-Domains [here](https://domains.google/get-started/email/)).

 ##### 4) Power BI API and dashboard (Scenario)
+- Power BI setup API and dashboard with tiles

 ##### 5) Confluent to Power BI connection

-- Scenario of online shop: datagen prices and product
-- For now visualize all incoming changes in dashboard: Power BI, setup account
-- Power BI setup API and dashboard with tiles
 - Last: connection via http connector and look at final result

 Review: